Romp through the Ranges

 Reflection

-Regarding character design: had time permitted I would have included animation for each character.
-Currently, only the first two guides are saved as GIFs, the others are PNGs.
-As I seek to pitch this to the Macedon Ranges Shire Council as a legitimate geolocation-based app they can use for tourism, the resulting characters will have motion applied.
-I look forward to this application one day being available on the market and helping re-establish regional Victoria’s tourism sector.
+If time allowed, I would have included animation for each character in the character design.
+Currently, only the first two guides have animation saved as GIFs, while the others are PNGs.
+To present this to the Macedon Ranges Shire Council as a legitimate geolocation-based app, I plan to incorporate motion into the resulting characters.
+I look forward to having this app available on the market and contributing to the recovery of regional Victoria’s tourism sector.